Lev-Sec/Elastic-SIEM-Lab/README.md

 5. Under “Custom query,” set the conditions for the rule.
 You can use the following query to detect Nmap scan events.

 ![2024-10-02_16-19](https://github.com/user-attachments/assets/2b4f5763-55a7-46f6-ab03-b0a63ced64f6)

+This query will match all events with the action “nmap_scan.”
+Then click “Continue.”

+6. Under the “About rule” section, give your rule a name and a description (Nmap Scan Detection).

+7. Set the severity level for the alert, which can help you prioritize alerts based on their importance.
+Keep all the other default settings under “Schedule rule” and click “Continue.”